openaps/docs/docs/docs/walkthrough/phase-3/beyond-low-glucose-suspend.md

 #### autotune_isf_adjustmentFraction

 This keeps autotune ISF closer to pump ISF via a weighted average of fullNewISF and pumpISF.
-1.0 allows full adjustment, 0 is no adjustment from pump ISF.
+1.0 allows full adjustment (the previous default), 0 is no adjustment from pump ISF.

 #### remainingCarbsCap